nexlanglxm/climate-data-analysis/project2/README.md

 # Project 2

-This repository contains a Jupyter notebook focusing on an analysis of paleo-present co2 and temperature data, and rain data for Ireland since 1700.
+This repository contains a Jupyter notebook focusing on an analysis of paleo-present CO2, temperature, and ice data, and rain data for Ireland since 1700.

 ## Project Overview